-Now if you have transactions that come in on a regular basis that are the same and need to be coded to the same accounting category each time, you can set up rules to handle this coding automatically.
-This saves you time of having to go in and code the same transaction week in and week out to the same accounting category!
+If you have transactions that come into your business account on a regular basis that need to be coded to the same Accounting Category each time, you can set up rules to handle this categorization automatically.
+This saves you time of having to go in and code the same transaction week in and week out to the same Accounting Category.

 There are multiple sections in this article for the creation and management of rules.
 Please make sure to review all of these before creating your first rule.
 If you have any questions, do not hesitate to reach out to Autobooks Support!

 Rules List Page - Navigation